resession/extension-agregore-renderer/README.md

-# extension-agregore-renderer
+# extension-hybrid-renderer
-A generalized Markdown/Gemini/JSON content renderer for Agregore.
+A generalized Markdown/Gemini/JSON content renderer for Hybrid.
 Replaces the old Markdown/Gemini renderers

 ## How it works: